Primal Light

 Sound 7

-Primal Light is a linear 2D platformer with some great pixel art and very punishing gameplay.
-It is very much an old school title, so you can expect limited lives, checkpoints, and having to redo the entire level with each continue.
+Primal Light is a linear 2D platformer with great pixel art and punishing gameplay.
+It is very much an old-school title, so you can expect limited lives, checkpoints, and having to redo the entire level with each continue.
 Most platformers have eased up on these things, which means Primal Light can be enjoyably challenging or frustratingly difficult, depending on your skill level.
-It’s not a game we would recommend to casual players, but if it is a challenge you want you’ll definitely find it here.
+However, the game was updated after its release, making the easiest mode more accessible to less skilled players.

-Gameplay: Can be brutal at times, but nothing that can’t be overcome with some patience and perseverance.
+Gameplay: The game can be brutal at times, but it’s nothing that can’t be overcome with some patience or playing on the easiest mode.

 Summary 7.3 Great